Battle of Bajaur: Col. Nauman Saeed

 Colonel Nauman Saeed served as the operation commandant in Bajaur, where he was posted in and was due to assume command on 14 August 2008.
 However, owing to extraordinary circumstances, he had to leave for Bajaur on 6 August 2008.
 Miscreants surrounded a party that was sent to establish a post in Loesam.
 Nauman led the link-up unit on 8 August 2008 after the previous day's failed link attempt.

-The troops were ambushed at Tankhatta, where they retaliate and held their positions for over 8 hours against well-entrenched militants to facilitate previous filtration of the party besieged at Loesam.
+The troops were ambushed at Tankhatta, where they retaliated and held their positions for over 8 hours against well-entrenched militants to facilitate previous infiltration of the party besieged at Loesam.

 In another incident, the convoy of Inspector-General Frontier Corps Major-General Tariq Khan was ambushed on 9 September 2009 at Nissarabad.
 Col. Nauman went back to the ambush site with a tank and a Quick Response Force to extricate the crew of a vehicle that was disabled by the militants fire.
 His tank received multiple hits by RPG-7s and his operator suffered a bullet injury.
 However, they extracted the stranded vehicle along with the soldiers.
 He was awarded by the government for his contribution to the operation.